Modding

-Modding is a slang expression derived from the English verb "to modify".
-The term refers to modification of hardware, software, or anything else, to perform a function not originally intended by the designer, or to achieve bespoke specification or appearance.
-The term is often used in relation to video games, particularly in regard to creating new or altered content and sharing that via the web.
+Modding (from "modifying") is the act of modifying hardware, software, or anything else to perform a function not originally intended by the designer, or to achieve bespoke specification or appearance.
+The term is often used in reference to video game modding, particularly in regard to creating new or altered content and sharing that via the web.
 It may be applied to the overclocking of computers in order to increase the frequency at which the CPU operates.
 Case modding is a popular activity amongst many computer enthusiasts which involves the customization of a computer case or the installation of water cooling technology.
 In connection with automobiles, modding can connote engine tuning, remapping of a vehicle's engine control unit or customization of the coachwork.

 Computers and digital equipment

 Legal issues

 Modding may sometimes infringe the legal rights of the copyright owner.
 Some nations have laws prohibiting modding and accuse modders of attempting to overcome copy protection schemes.
 In the United States, the DMCA has set up stiff penalties for mods that violate the rights of intellectual property owners.
 In the European Union, member states have agreed the EU Copyright Directive and are transposing it into national law.
 A 22-year-old man was convicted by Caerphilly Magistrates' Court in the United Kingdom in July 2005 for selling a modded Xbox with built in software and games.
 However it is also worthy of note that some other European countries have not interpreted the legal issues in the same way.
 In Italy a judge threw out a Sony case saying it was up to owners of a console what they did with it.
 Similarly in Spain, mod chips have been ruled as legal despite the EU copyright legislation.
 Modding may be an unauthorized change made to a software or hardware to a platform in gaming.
 Case mods are modifications to a device with the altering of certain styles.
 For example, people who mod a Microsoft Xbox 360 can alter the LED lights on the controller to glow different colors.

 On August 5, 2009, Matthew Crippen, a 27-year-old student at California State University, Fullerton, was arrested for modifying game consoles including the Xbox 360, PlayStation 3, and Nintendo Wii for profit.
 Crippen testified that it was so owners could play their backup discs of DRM-laden gaming software that they legally own.
 However, the DMCA states that it is illegal to circumvent copyright protection software, even for non-infringing uses such as backing up legally owned games.
 In December 2010 the prosecutors dropped all charges against Crippen because of inadmissible evidence obtained through an audio-less video recording deemed illegal by California law.